Thewbi/hci_bluetooth/README.md

 Once a HCI connection is established, that HCI connection can be used by a client to send a L2CAP connection.
 L2CAP is a true utilitary transport protocol.
 It acts as the base transmission layer to run other higher-level protocols over.
-The L2CAP protocol is a protocol that performs packet segmentation and reassembly should the minimal transmission (MTU) unit per exceeded.
+The L2CAP protocol is a protocol that performs packet segmentation and reassembly should the minimal transmission (MTU) unit be exceeded.
-L2CAP also adds the connecpt of channels to the bluetooth stack.
+L2CAP also adds the concept of channels to the bluetooth stack.
 There is initially always the control channel with the channel id (CID) 0x0001.
 The control channel can be used to establish connections on new channels.
 L2CAP also provides a feature for running several different protocols over channels.
+Having several channels that can each run a different protocol allows a client to multiplex several data flows over one bluetooth connection at the same time.
+This is referred to as multiplexing.

+To run a specific protocol, the client asks for a connection on a new channel and in the connection request, it specifies the protocol to run in a L2CAP field called Protocol Service Multiplexer (PSM).

 ## Service Discovery Protocol (SDP)

-To run a specific protocol, the client asks for a connection on a new channel and in the connection request, it specifies the protocol to run in a L2CAP field called Protocol Service Multiplexer (PSM).

-Inside that field, the value 0x0001 for example selects the Service Discovery Protocol (SDP).
+Inside the L2CAP Protocol Service Multiplexer (PSM) field, the value 0x0001 for example selects the Service Discovery Protocol (SDP).
 The Service Discovery Protocol defines messages that allow a client to ask a sever for the services that the server provides.
 The client can then select one of those services and connect to the service.